hexylena/gie-proxy/README.md

 ## License

 MIT Licensed.
-Forked and rewriten from [upstream](https://github.com/akrennmair/drunken-hipster).
 See the file LICENSE for license information.

-## Author

-Eric Rasche <esr@tamu.edu>

-Based on code from https://github.com/akrennmair/drunken-hipster, however a substantial rewrite took place, leaving only a small portion of the original code base intact (the copy functions in util.go).
+Based on code from https://github.com/akrennmair/drunken-hipster, however a substantial rewrite took place, leaving only a small portion of the original code base intact (the copy/plumbing functions in util.go).